christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

             vertical-align: top;
         }

 *   Placing two larger elements in a line and vertically aligning them moves the baseline where it fulfils both alignments.
 Then the height of the line box is adjusted (left).
 Adding a third element, that does not go beyond the line box's edges because of its alignment, affects neither the line box's height nor the baseline's position (middle).
-If it *does* go beyond the line box's edges, the height is adjusted, again (right).
+If it *does* go beyond the line box's edges, the height is adjusted pushing down our first two boxes (right).

     <div class="example columns-3">
         <div class="top"><!--